-The Minor in Religious Studies is available to students pursuing any of the University's bachelor degrees other than Religious Studies.
+The Minor in Religious Studies is available to students pursuing any of the University's bachelor degrees.
 The Minor focuses on World Religions within the context of Rome and the Mediterranean.
 It comprises of two gateway courses: a 100 level course which is taught primarily on-site; a 200 course and nine (9) credits from the range of Religious Studies electives listed below, (at least six of which must be upper level).